Affordable Warmth and Fuel Poverty – What do they mean?

 The average house uses 37% of its energy in the winter, compared to 13% in the summer, nearly 3 times as much.
 If you spend, for example, £1,400 per year on energy this equates to approximately £43 per week in the winter months compared to £15 per week in the summer months.

 We customise the guide for our valued housing association customers with their logos.
 If you are interested in obtaining a customised version, please contact your dedicated executive relationship manager or email us at email@example.com

 Energy saving advice to tenants

-Our short visual guide provides you quick tips and advice to become energy saving expert.
+Our short visual guide provides you with quick tips and advice to become an energy-saving expert.
 Download our Affordable Warmth Guide 2018 targeted at housing managers and residents of housing associations – and everybody who wants to save energy and cut costs.